BlockchainGuild/BlockchainGuildCommunity/README.md

 * [Christopher Allen](mailto:ChristopherA@LifeWithAlacrity.com): Internet Cryptography Pioneer — Co-author TLS Security Standard.
 Principal Architect — Blockstream Corporation.
 Decentralized Identity technologist — host of #RebootingWebOfTrust & co-chair of the W3C Credentials Community.
 Former Technology Leadership Faculty - taugh in the MBA in Sustainable Systems program at [Pinchot.edu](http://bgi.pinchot.edu).
 He resides in the Bay Area of California USA, blogs at [Life With Alacrity](http://www.LifeWithAlacrity.com) and on Twitter is []@ChristopherA](@ChristopherA).

+* [Steve Johnson](mailto:satoshi@nomofomo.net): Professional Amateur - creator of bots and nodes.
+Electronics repair and logistics in previous lives, focused on Bitcoin since 2012.
+He currently resides in SW Arkansas trying to bring Bitcoin to the Forest.
+You can find him on Twitter [@internaut42](https://www.twitter.com/internaut42) and his price average bot [@indxio](https://www.twitter.com/indxio)

 ## Communications

 The Blockchain Guild community maintains the following communication channels: